yumuzi234/e8vm/readme.md

 go get -u e8vm.io/e8vm/...
 ```

 E8VM stands for Emul8ed Virtual Machine.
-It a self-contained system
+It is a self-contained system
-that has its own instruction set `arch8`, its assembly language and
+that has its own instruction set -- `arch8`, its assembly language and
-assembler `asm8`, its own system language `g8`, and its own project
+assembler -- `asm8`, its own system language -- `g8`, and its own
-building system `build8`.
+project building system -- `build8`.

 The project is written entirely in Go language.
 Plus, each file in the
 project has no more than 300 lines, with each line no more than 80